 Emergency Operations Center

-Salas O’Brien provided engineering design, commissioning, project management, and construction management services for the conversion of an existing warehouse into the Emergency Operations Center for Snohomish County in Washington State.
+Salas O’Brien provided architecture and interiors, engineering design, commissioning, project management, and construction management services for the conversion of an existing warehouse into the Emergency Operations Center for Snohomish County in Washington State.
 Our work ensured the building met standards for occupancy and could support the necessary telecommunications and critical data systems.

 Washington’s Snohomish County Department of Emergency Management is in the business of predicting, preparing for, and responding to not only environmental disaster situations, but also accident, crime, or terror incidents.
 EOCs provide a place for decision-makers to converge, assess unfolding situations, and coordinate responses across the necessary platforms.
 This planning for the unknown requires engineering design support that is both flexible and incredibly durable.